 User Feedback and Reviews

-As ConvertKit is relatively new compared to other email marketing services, they have fewer online reviews on sites such as G2Crowd.
+As ConvertKit is relatively new when compared to other email marketing services like Mailchimp and AWeber, they have fewer online ratings and reviews on review aggregator sites such as G2Crowd and Capterra.
 Existing reviews, however limited, are overwhelmingly positive.

 A few testimonials can be found on the ConvertKit’s website in the Customer Stories section where several bloggers have recommended their services with their own ConvertKit reviews on their blogs.
 So it’s safe to say ConvertKit is quickly gaining a good reputation among marketers.